griptape-ai/griptape-docs/docs/griptape-tools/official-tools/aws-iam-client.md

 [09/11/23 16:46:03] INFO     Subtask 8e0e918571544eeebf46de898466c48c
                              Observation: The text provides information about
                              two different users in an AWS IAM system.
-The first user is named "griptape-cloud-django-app" and has a user ID of "AIDASHBEHWJLQV2IOYDHM".
-The second user is named "griptape-integration-tests-runner" and
+The first user is named "example-user-1" and has a user ID of "AIDASHBEHWJLQV2IOYDHM".
+The second user is named "example-user-2" and
                              has a user ID of "AIDASHBEHWJLWHVS76C6X".
 Both
                              users have a path of "/", and their ARNs (Amazon
                              Resource Names) indicate their location in the IAM